tomheaton/mcjty-website/www/docs/1.18/ep7.md

 Capabilities are a system added by Forge that allows arbitrary data to be attached to various Minecraft objects.
 We already saw how it was being used for forge energy and items (in episode 2).
 In that tutorial we were using standard capabilities defined by Forge.
 Here we will make our own capability to attach data to the player.

 We want to store the mana that the player has gathered.
 For this we will define a new capability and attach it to the player.
 First add the PlayerMana class ([https://github.com/McJty/TutorialV3/blob/main/src/main/java/com/example/tutorialv3/manasystem/data/PlayerMana.java PlayerMana.java on GitHub]).
-It's basically a simple class holding a single integer but it also has code to save and load this data to NBT (which will later get added to the player through the capability system):
+It's basically a simple class holding a single integer, but it also has code to save and load this data to NBT (which will later get added to the player through the capability system):

 ```java
 public class PlayerMana {